Gut Health Nutrition and Immune System

 Allow to simmer on low for at least 30-45 minutes until vegetables start to get soft.
 Just before serving add spinach and allow it to barely cook.
 When ready to serve add to the bowls.
 Top each bowl with the baked tofu, a large cilantro spring and a dollop of yogurt.
 You can also add a few roasted peanuts as a garnish also.

-I hope that you find some of these tips building a healthy immune system and gut biome helps you stay well during this cold and flu season.
+In summary, I hope that you find some of these tips to improve your gut health nutrition and immune system.
+Having a healthy immune system helps us stay well during cold and flu season and may protect us from other viruses or lessen the seriousness of some of these.
+It is exciting to learn about the foods to increase immunity!
 In addition to a healthy gut having a role building a powerful immune system, it is also a very important component of brain health!

-I am also excited to share with you some other great tips of boosting your immune system on the posts on the link below!
+I am also excited to share with you more great tips of boosting your immune system on the posts on the link below with my friends at the Recipe Redux